jailctf/dependency-map/README.md

 ## todo

-- website / online graph
+- exclude multiline strings
-- api
+- api? idk what this would entail
 - easy script to run to get module dependencies for non-builtin module